Taiwanese indigenous peoples: Assimilation and acculturation

-Archeological, linguistic and anecdotal evidence suggests that Taiwan's indigenous peoples have undergone a series of cultural shifts to meet the pressures of contact with other societies and new technologies.
+Archaeological, linguistic and anecdotal evidence suggest that Taiwan's indigenous peoples have undergone a series of cultural shifts to meet the pressures of contact with other societies and new technologies.
 Beginning in the early 17th century, indigenous Taiwanese faced broad cultural change as the island became incorporated into the wider global economy by a succession of competing colonial regimes from Europe and Asia.
-In some cases groups of indigenous resisted colonial influence, but other groups and individuals readily aligned with the colonial powers.
+In some cases, groups of indigenous people resisted colonial influence, but other groups and individuals readily aligned with the colonial powers.
 This alignment could be leveraged to achieve personal or collective economic gain, collective power over neighboring villages or freedom from unfavorable societal customs and taboos involving marriage, age-grade and child birth.

-Particularly among the Plains indigenous people, as the degree of the "civilizing projects" increased during each successive regime, the indigenous found themselves in greater contact with outside cultures.
+Particularly among the Plains indigenous people, as the degree of the "civilizing projects" increased during each successive regime, the indigenous people found themselves in greater contact with outside cultures.
 The process of acculturation and assimilation sometimes followed gradually in the wake of broad social currents, particularly the removal of ethnic markers (such as bound feet, dietary customs and clothing), which had formerly distinguished ethnic groups on Taiwan.
 The removal or replacement of these brought about an incremental transformation from "Fan" (番, barbarian) to the dominant Confucian "Han" culture.
-During the Japanese and KMT periods centralized modernist government policies, rooted in ideas of Social Darwinism and culturalism, directed education, genealogical customs and other traditions toward ethnic assimilation.
+During the Japanese and KMT periods, centralized modernist government policies rooted in ideas of Social Darwinism and culturalism directed education, genealogical customs and other traditions toward ethnic assimilation.

 Within the Taiwanese Han Hoklo community itself, differences in culture indicate the degree to which mixture with indigenous took place, with most pure Hoklo Han in Northern Taiwan having almost no indigenous admixture, which is limited to Hoklo Han in Southern Taiwan.
 Plains indigenous who were mixed and assimilated into the Hoklo Han population at different stages were differentiated by the historian Melissa J. Brown between "short-route" and "long-route" The ethnic identity of assimilated Plains indigenous in the immediate vicinity of Tainan was still known since a pure Hoklo Taiwanese girl was warned by her mother to stay away from them.
-The insulting name "fan" was used against Plains indigenous by the Taiwanese, and the Hoklo Taiwanese speech was forced upon indigenous like the Pazeh.
+The insulting name "fan" was used against Plains indigenous by the Taiwanese, and the Hoklo Taiwanese speech was forced upon indigenous people like the Pazeh.
 Hoklo Taiwanese has replaced Pazeh and driven it to near extinction.
 Indigenous status has been requested by Plains indigenous peoples.